 Milk or Cream

-A light of oil will give your dough a crunchy crust but use lightly, to avoid over-greasing the dough or burning the crust.
+To use: Use lightly, to avoid over-greasing the dough or burning the crust.

 Honey or Maple Syrup